 The budget breakdown that follows covers accommodation, transportation, activities, food, and miscellaneous costs.

 Flight costs will vary of course, depending on where you travel in from.
-We tended to use Skyscanner throughout our year-long trip to check availability and costs.
-But for this section, we travelled overload.
+We recommend using Skyscanner to check availability and costs.

 We booked some transport and activities online, but found local travel agencies offered much cheaper prices.
 Shop around, and haggle a little if you feel comfortable.
 But equally, online booking works well, too.